Lightstreamer/Lightstreamer-example-MPNChatMetadata-adapter-java/README.md

 ## Lightstreamer Compatibility Notes

-- Compatible with Lightstreamer SDK for Java Adapters Since 7.3
+- Compatible with Lightstreamer SDK for Java In-Process Adapters version 7.3 to 7.4.
 - For an example compatible with Lightstreamer SDK for Java Adapters version 6.x, please refer to the [non-MPN version of the Chat Data and Metadata Adapters](https://github.com/Lightstreamer/Lightstreamer-example-Chat-adapter-java).